 Truck Accident Cause Number 5: Dangerous Road Conditions

 Dangerous road conditions, such as potholes, broken roads, missing dividers, and defectively designed roads can contribute to a truck crash.
 Debris from road construction and inadequate signage can also be factors in a crash.
 If a dangerous road condition contributed to the truck accident, a government entity or contractor could be named as a party to the truck accident lawsuit.

 Call for Help to Determine the Cause of Your Indiana Truck Accident

 It is extremely important that the cause of the truck accident is determined so that all liable parties can be named in the claim.
 By naming all parties, you increase your chance of recovering full compensation for injuries.
 In addition, it is imperative that a truck accident attorney begins a truck accident investigation quickly to prevent key evidence from being destroyed or lost.

 The Indianapolis truck accident attorneys of The Ken Nunn Law Office have experience handling complex commercial trucking accidents.
-Use the Live Chat feature on our website or call 1-800-CALL-KEN or 1-800-225-5536 for a free legal consultation.
+Call 1-800-CALL-KEN or 1-800-225-5536 for a free legal consultation.